Top Menu

 Two more items taking

-up space here are an antique table that one of my neighbors gifted me and the wooden screen—a room divider—I used in my room as a headboard.
+up space here are an antique table that one of my neighbors gifted me, and the wooden screen—a room divider—I used as a headboard in my room.

 Well, guys, this is how this space looked yesterday.